SFDO-Tooling/CumulusCI/README.md

 Deploys the 5 NPSP managed packages plus the latest beta managed package for Cumulus.

 Calls out to the [mrbelvedere](http://salesforcefoundation.github.io/mrbelvedere) application to get the latest beta managed package version and its corresponding repository tag.
 Sets the required versions per the repository tag's version.properties file and then runs [updateDependentPackages](#updatedependentpackages) to do the install/uninstall of managed packages so they are the requested version.
-Finally, calls (runAllTests)[#runalltests] to kick off all the Apex tests deployed in the org.
+Finally, calls [runAllTests](#runalltests) to kick off all the Apex tests deployed in the org.

 ### uninstallCumulus